What Is Nonhormonal Birth Control?

 - What is it?
 This T-shaped plastic piece is a nonhormonal type of intrauterine device.
 It goes into your uterus.
 It’s wrapped in copper, which is toxic to sperm and keeps them from swimming through the vagina to reach your egg.
 Failing that, it prevents the fertilized egg from attaching to your womb.

 - How well does it work?
 IUDs are some of the best-working forms of birth control.
-Copper versions are less effective than hormone-based IUDs, but they still prevent conception more than 99% of the time.
+They prevent conception more than 99% of the time.

 - Pros and cons.
-You can leave a copper IUD in for 10 years.
+You can leave a copper IUD in for 10 years so there’s nothing for you to do daily or monthly.
 It can work as emergency contraception up to 5 days after you’ve had unprotected sex.
 If you decide you want to get pregnant, you’ll need a doctor to take it out.
 It doesn’t protect against STDs.
 The device can cause cramps or bleeding between periods.
 Get more information on the copper IUD and other intrauterine devices.

 - What is it?
 You put this chemical into your vagina to kill or paralyze sperm.
 You can buy spermicide over the counter in several forms, including gels, foams, and suppositories.